Anti Slip Floor Treatment

 Measuring the SCOF or DCOF can be achieved through the use of portable measuring devices or strict laboratory environment testing.
 The higher the coefficient of friction (COF), the less slippery the surface.

 Is it a finish or a coating?

-The Anti-Slip Floor Treatment is not to be confused with floor coatings and finishes with non slip formulation characteristics.
+You should not confuse our Anti-Slip Floor Treatment with floor coatings and finishes, with non slip formulation characteristics.
 Our Anti -Slip Floor Treatment chemically reacts with ceramic and porcelain tile, natural stone, terrazzo, concrete and porcelain bathtubs to increase the SCOF of a natural mineral surface.
-The most important feature of our Anti-slip Floor Treatment is the increase in friction when the floor is subjected to spills and water.
+The most important feature of our Anti-slip Floor Treatment is the increase in friction when the floor has water on it.
 The increase of the co-efficient rating on wet tile, concrete or stone can be improved by 30-70%.
 Since the treatment is not a coating, upon completion of the application, the treated floor areas may be open to foot traffic immediately.
 (No cure time)